My Work

 Cookworthy

-The cookworthy building was presented to me at risk of functional obselesence following the relocation of the University of Plymouth business school to another building.
+The cookworthy building was presented to me at risk of functional obsolescence following the relocation of the University of Plymouth business school to another building.

 I was tasked with conducting a feasability study, examining the structure, condition, fire safety, and environmental performance.
 This included site investigations which showed significant heat loss, poor daylight distribution, and an underperforming building envelope.